 Before we talk about fertilizing, a word about fescue.
 That’s the type of grass that grows in 95 percent of the homes in and around Charlotte.
-Landscape Maintenance Manager Daryck Beetham – whose 30-year passion for this began when he was 15 – says fescue does best in shade.
+Fescue does best in shade.
 It can tolerate heat, cold and drought, which we get in varying degrees around here.
 And it gives us the best chance to give us what we yearn for.

 Here’s what you need to know:

-- First, Daryck advises, keep an eye out for the Fall Armyworm, which we cover elsewhere in the newsletter and blog.
+- First, keep an eye out for the Fall Armyworm, which we cover elsewhere in the blog.
 Call for help as needed.

 - Prepare for the process to begin in late September or early October, depending on the weather.
-A side note: Daryck said the frequent, sudden rains we’ve been having (“Like Florida,” he says) is good.
+A side note: the frequent, sudden rains we’ve been having (Like Florida) is good.
 But combined with the high humidity, it has created a breeding ground for insects.
 Add that to your list of things to do something about.

 - Step No. 1 is to aerate your yard.
 By aerating properly, you loosen compacted soil and allow nutrients to penetrate deeper into the roots of your lawn.
 This stimulates root growth and facilitates a greener, more resilient lawn.
 Overseeding after aerating does even more, thus…

 - Step No. 2 is to overseed your yard.